renatocarvalho/blog/source/2012-07-14-golden-rectangle-in-web-design.html.markdown

 READMORE

-If you've been doing a lot of digging into CSS frameworks like [Foundation](http://zurb.foundation.org), [Blueprint](http://blueprintcss.org/) and [Compass](http://compass-style.org), you'll noticed that they all have their own typography, color sets, and grid systems.
+If you've been doing a lot of digging into CSS frameworks like [Foundation](http://zurb.foundation.org), [Blueprint](http://blueprintcss.org/) and [Compass](http://compass-style.org), you'll notice that they all have their own typography, color sets, and grid systems.

 Design and Mathematics
 ----------------------